-If the requested budget requires any additional justification (e.g., variations in the number of modules requested), include that information in the Additional Narrative Justification attachment.
+If the requested budget requires any additional justification (e.g., variations in the number of modules requested, applications submitting a DMS plan), include that information in the

+Additional Narrative Justification attachment.
 If you have a quote(s), you may include it here (information in the quote may be not used to supplement information provided in page-limited sections of the application, such as the Research Strategy).